Man in Germany gets 90 COVID-19 shots to sell forged passes - NewsBreak

 He was caught at a vaccination center in Eilenburg in Saxony when he showed up for a COVID-19 shot for the second day in a row.
 Police confiscated several blank vaccination cards from him and initiated criminal proceedings.

-It was not immediately clear what impact the approximately 90 shots of COVID-19 vaccines , which were from different brands, had on the man's personal health .
+It was not immediately clear what impact the approximately 90 shots of COVID-19 vaccines, which were from different brands, had on the man’s personal health.STAY IN THE KNOW : Sign up for the WOWK 13 News Daily Newsletter

 German police have conducted many raids in connection with forgery of vaccination passports in recent months.
 Many COVID-19 deniers refuse to get vaccinated in Germany, but at the same time want to have the coveted COVID-19 passports that make access to public life and venues such as restaurants, theaters, swimming pools or workplaces much easier.